 - Who teaches Amish children?

 Why do Amish children only go to school until the 8th grade?
 Amish feel that an eighth-grade education is sufficient for life in their society.
 Typical Amish occupations (agriculture, manual labor, craftsmanship) do not demand higher education.

 Instead, Amish culture emphasizes hands-on learning outside the classroom.
 Additionally, Amish have concerns over the subject matter taught in high school including science and sex education.
 Read more about Amish educational values.

 Do Amish children go to high school?
-As a rule, they do not.
-There have been suggestions of instances when Amish youth have attended high school, though this is far from the norm.
+As a rule, they do not, though there may be occasional rare exceptions.
 Amish formal education typically ceases at the eighth grade.